ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/installing-helm/guide.en-au.md

 ![Helm schema](images/ovh_helm_schema.jpg){.thumbnail}

 A *chart* is a Helm package.
 Inside the chart you have all the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
-It's the Helm equivalent of a Debian pkg for linux, a Maven file for Java or a `package.json` for Node.js.
+It's the Helm equivalent of a Debian pkg for Linux, a Maven file for Java or a `package.json` for Node.js.

 Charts are stored in *repositories*, where they can be shared.
 Repositories are the Helm equivalent of the NPM registry for Node.js or Maven Central for Java.